 Significance Level: Error probability < 0.001

-This rule says that for 70% of the customers, residing in the city New York, and purchase between 200 and 300, and the sale person is Dave, the growth since last year is less than 1%.
+This rule says that for 70% of the customers, residing in the City New York, and purchasing between 200 and 300, and the Salesperson is Dave, the Growth Since Last Year is negative.
+There are 370 such customers.

-The term “probability” designates what other data mining tools call “Confidence Level”.
-Obviously, this probability should be significantly higher than the overall frequency of the value under analysis (i.e., the frequency of customers, where the Growth since Last year is less than 1%, is much lower than the rule probability, 70%).
+The term “probability” designates what other data mining tools call “Confidence Level.”
+Obviously, this probability should be significantly higher than the overall frequency of the value under analysis (i.e., the frequency of customers, where the Growth Since Last Year is less than 0%, is much lower than the rule probability, 70%).

 “Error probability” indicates the degree to which the rule can be relied upon as a basis for predictions.
 Assuming that the data under analysis is a representative sample of an infinite population, the error probability quantifies the chances that the rule does not hold in the entire population and exists accidentally in the file under analysis.